grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/06 webcrypto/01 Crypto/02 randomUUID.md

 excerpt: 'randomUUID produces a 36-characters long string containing a cryptographically random UUID v4.'
 ---

-The `randomUUID` method produces a 36-characters long string containing a cryptographically random UUID v4.
+The `randomUUID` method produces a 36-characters long string that contains a cryptographically random UUID v4.

 ## Usage